 The primary purpose of workspace module definitions is to specify the physical location of code relative to the workspace root directory.
 Essentially they contain a relative subdirectory that is concatenated to the workspace root directory to render a full path to location of objects in the system.
 Workspace module definitions allow you to map an arbitrarily deep level of directory structures to the two-level configuration hierarchy provided by Roundtable.
-While the workspace module definitions are consistent across all workspaces.
-Workspace module definitions are consistent across all workspaces.
+While the workspace root directory is always different among the workspaces managed by the system, workspace module definitions are consistent across all workspaces.
 Workspace module definitions are associated with product modules in a one-to-many relationship.
-A single workspace module definitions are ignored by the system.
+A single workspace module definition can be associated with zero or more product modules.
+Unassigned workspace module definitions are ignored by the system.